daviskyLV/tiny-tank-survival/GameDesignDocument.md

 - Ammo reload speed - ammo reloads faster (each bullet)
 - Ammo capacity - add 1 more bullet in stock
 - Bullet bouncyness - improve all bullet bouncyness (off walls) by 1

+## Milestones
+1. Implement basic movement for the player.
+The player needs to have a simple test tank, that could later be used as a reference for other tank models in the future.
+Create a test map, where the main gameplay loop will be tested.
+Implement simple spawning of enemies.
+2. Implement core bullet mechanics - bouncing off walls and destroying player/enemies.
+Add shooting mechanic to player.
+Add movement & shooting AI to enemies.
+Implement round progression & score HUD.
+3. Implement upgrade system (after rounds, reload, speed, etc. limitations).
+Add other types of tanks.
+Create more maps.
+Add UI for leaderboard and other necessary menu elements.